rontarrant/gtkDcoding/docs/_posts/2019-07-02-0049-mvc-ii-comboboxtext.md

 addOnKeyRelease(&onKeyRelease);
 ```

 And we’ll talk about that in a moment.
-For now, I wanna talk about…
+For now, I wanna talk about...

 ### The Foible of the onChanged Signal

- Now we run headlong into that foible I mentioned earlier… The `onChanged` signal doesn’t distinguish between these two actions:
+ Now we run headlong into that foible I mentioned earlier...
+The `onChanged` signal doesn’t distinguish between these two actions:

 - typing in the `Entry`, and
 - selecting an item from the drop-down list.